soltysh/talks/2016/flock/scenario.md

-`oc cluster up` command is trying to be very self-explanatory in suggesting what went wrong, the only problem you may encounter when setting up the cluster on your local machines is:
+`oc cluster up` command is trying to be very self-explanatory in suggesting what went wrong, the only problem you may encounter when setting up the cluster on your local machines is, but the provided box has this already handled for you.

 ```
 Error: did not detect an --insecure-registry argument on the Docker daemon